Home / Thiols And Thioethers

 Next Post: Synthesis (6) Reactions of Alcohols

+Note 1.
 In grad school a visiting speaker gave a talk on making thioaldehydes and thioketones.
 I missed it, but an emeritus professor who had a hood in our lab was able to attend.
 He reported back: “What I learned from today’s seminar about the C=S bond…. is that you don’t want to make compounds with C=S bonds”, he said with a laugh.
 [They’re quite unstable]

 [Caveat: This applies to thioaldehydes/thioketones.
 Molecules like thioamides or thioureas where an atom like N or O are adjacent to the carbon bearing C=S are generally reasonably stable]